Music Direction Intensive

 -Mindy Cimini, Piano Performance & English Major, Brandeis University

-DAN DeLANGE has orchestrated for The Jim Henson Company, Julie Andrews, Rosie O'Donnell, Live Theatricals at Universal Studios, composers Paul Williams, Jerry Herman, Harvey Schmitt, Charles Strouse, Peter Link and Mark Hollman.
-His work has been heard on Broadway, London's West End, National & European tours, film, television and at regional theaters from coast to coast including over 40 productions at Goodspeed Musicals.
-He's a graduate of Interlochen Arts Academy and Oberlin Conservatory of Music.
+DAN DeLANGE (Orchestrator) His work was heard in the West End's production of Show Boat and was nominated for Best Musical Revival at the 2017 Olivier Awards in London.
+He has orchestrated for Manhattan Concert Productions at Carnegie Hall, The Jim Henson Company, Julie Andrews, Rosie O'Donnell, Live Theatricals at Universal Studios, and composers Paul Williams, Jerry Herman, Harvey Schmitt, Charles Strouse, Stephen Schwartz, Peter Link, and Mark Hollman.
+His scores have been heard on Broadway, London's West End, National and European Tours, film, television, and at Regional Theaters around the world.
+He’s a graduate of Interlochen Arts Academy and Oberlin Conservatory of Music.
 DanDeLangeOrchestrations.com

-JAY HILTON has designed countless productions at both The Norma Terris Theatre and the Goodspeed Opera House in East Haddam.
+JAY HILTON (Sound Designer) is pleased to continue his long association with Goodspeed Musicals.
+Jay has designed countless productions at both The Goodspeed and The Terris Theatre in Chester.
 His work has also been heard on Broadway, National Tours, and at Regional Theatres from coast to coast.
-In addition to being Goodspeed’s Resident Sound Designer, Jay also serves as their Lighting & Sound Supervisor.
-He and his wife, Goodspeed Line Producer Donna Lynn Hilton, make their home (and garden) in Hadlyme, Connecticut.
+In addition to being Goodspeed’s Resident Sound Designer, Jay serves as their Audio Supervisor.
+He and his wife, Goodspeed Producer Donna Lynn Hilton, make their home (and garden) in Hadlyme, Connecticut with Cookie and Macy.

-JOHN PIKE is a professor at The Hartt School Theatre Division (University of Hartford) teaching musical theatre history, text analysis, and contemporary theatre.
+JOHN PIKE (Licensing Presenter) is a professor at The Hartt School Theatre Division (University of Hartford) teaching musical theatre history, composition, text analysis, and contemporary theatre.
 Previously, he was on faculty of Syracuse University.
-As stage director, recent productions include Working (Hartt), The Mystery of Edwin Drood and Little Women (Opera House Players), and Big (Artful Living Productions).
-Also a musical director, he has conducted A Funny Thing Happened on the Way to the Forum (Connecticut Repertory Theatre), Coram Boy (Hartt), and A Little Night Music (Syracuse University).
-Other favorite productions as director/musical director include Titanic, Cabaret, The Apple Tree, Pippin, Brigadoon, and The Frogs.
-John is the co-author of The Christmas Tree Dinner, which was performed at the Old Lyme Inn in 2010/2011.
+As stage director, recent productions include Anyone Can Whistle, Lizzie Borden, Amour, Smile and Das Barbecu (Hartt), The Farnsworth Invention (Saybrook Theatre Company), Bright Star, Working, The Spitfire Grill and Edwin Drood (Opera House Players).
+As a musical director, he has conducted 1776, Spamalot, Shrek, How to Succeed…, Gypsy (Connecticut Repertory Theatre), Nicholas Nickleby and Coram Boy (Hartt), and A Little Night Music (Syracuse University).
+John is the co-author of The Christmas Tree Dinner.
 He has written music for several plays and is the author of The Grand View and The Womb.
-For many years, John served as Artistic Associate for Goodspeed Musicals, where he worked on more than 90 productions and was publisher of Show Music Magazine.
+For many years, John served as Artistic Associate for Goodspeed Musicals, working on more than 90 productions and serving as publisher of Show Music Magazine.
 His articles have appeared in Playbill, The Sondheim Review, and Dramatists Quarterly.
-More recently, he edited the book HAIR: The Story of Show That Defined a Generation and is the author of the current Achieving the Impossible Dream: Goodspeed Musicals at 50.
+More recently he contributed to The Book of Broadway and is the author of Achieving the Impossible Dream: Goodspeed Musicals at 50.